rydmike/rydmike.github.io/blog_flutter_linting.md

     implicit-dynamic: false

   errors:
-    # Otherwise we cause the import of all_lint_rules to warn, because of some rules conflicts.
+    # Without ignore here, we cause import of all_lint_rules to warn, because some rules conflict.
     # We explicitly enabled even conflicting rules and are fixing the conflicts in this file.
     included_file_warning: ignore